 478. With respect to the trusts beneficial ownership register, with effect from 1 January 2018, trustees who were appointed as such for trusts which generate tax consequences were required to report the beneficial ownership information of such trusts.
 For the existing trusts (generating tax consequences) prior to 1 January 2018, such beneficial ownership information was reported by 1 July 201881 and was available and accessible to competent authorities and subject persons.
 By October 2018 the trusts beneficial ownership register was made available online, whereby free and unfettered access was granted to competent authorities, and search facilities granted to subject persons for the purposes of carrying out due diligence in terms of the PMLFTR.
 Upon receipt of beneficial ownership information of trusts, the MFSA also carries out sample checks of identification details against electoral registers and other due diligence tools.
-It should be noted that, since the MFSA is also the competent authority responsible for the supervision of trusts in the relevant register.
+It should be noted that, since the MFSA is also the competent authority responsible for the supervision of trustees, the MFSA therefore does not merely collate the beneficial ownership information of trusts in the relevant register.